kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-a-server.md

 ## Installation on a server

 The actual JATOS instance on a server isn't too different from a local one.
-It basically involves telling JATOS which IP address and port it should use and (optionally) replace the H2 database with a MySQL one.
+It basically involves telling JATOS which IP address and port it should use and (optionally) replace the embedded database with a MySQL one.
 There are other issues however, not directly related to JATOS, that you should consider when setting up a server.
 These include: setting up automatic, regular backups of your data, an automatic restart of JATOS after a server reboot, encryption, additional HTTP server, etc.

 ### 1. Install Java